Analytics. Every click, mapped in real time.

 “We moved server-side Meta CAPI through Elido after iOS 14.5 killed our pixel attribution.
 Setup was two sprints; we recovered attribution on roughly 25% of conversions that the pixel was dropping.
 The UTM context passing through to CAPI is what made the attribution actually useful.”

-“The ClickHouse DSN on Business means our Metabase dashboards query click event data directly.
+“The read-only analytics DSN on Business means our Metabase dashboards query click event data directly.
 No export job to babysit, no sync delay.
 We answer 'which article drove the most clicks on monetized links today?' without a ticket to engineering.”

 “We export to BigQuery and join click events with our Shopify order table.
 The click_id passthrough is the key - we can trace a short link click through to the purchase with a simple JOIN.
 That closed our last-click attribution gap.”